Recreational Training

 Courses offered are through the Professional Association of Diving Instructors (PADI).
 Materials are provided to students at least two weeks before the class to allow students to review the materials and ask questions to be fully prepared to for class.

-The Open Water (OW) course consists of one day of academics on the fundamentals of diving, one day of pool sessions to reinforce that understanding, and four open water dives over two additional days, usually the following weekend.
+The Open Water (OW) course consists of one day of academics on the fundamentals of diving, two days of pool sessions to reinforce that understanding, and four open water dives over two additional days, usually the following weekend.
 After completing this training, you are then a certified OW Diver!
 If you are “out of practice”, consider the SCUBA Review course.
 We cover the basic skills you’ve learned in your OW class and you gain confidence to dive on your own again.

 Enriched Air (often known as NITROX) is a very popular academic-only course, which enables longer bottom times and can be completed in one evening.